raganwald/raganwald.github.com/_posts/2016-11-12-engineering-for-lean-product-development.md

 ![Like this…](/assets/images/like-this.png)

-Whereas, the "Like this" way to develop software consists of building an approximation of what we plan to build, then successively refining and adding value to it with each iteration.
+Whereas, the *Like This* way to develop software consists of building an approximation of what we plan to build, then successively refining and adding value to it with each iteration.
 Much is intentionally "disposable" along the way.

-Unlike the "Not like this…" way, at each step the "Like this" way delivers *realized* value.
+Unlike the *Not Like This* way, at each step the *Like This* way delivers *realized* value.
 Each "iteration" is potentially shippable, potentially lovable, and can be usefully critiqued.

-The "Like this" way is derived form the principles of [Lean Product Development].
+The *Like This* way is derived form the principles of [Lean Product Development].

 [Lean Product Development]: https://en.wikipedia.org/wiki/Lean_product_development

 ### engineering like this

-All "engineers" building products should appreciate the "Like this" way from a product perspective, because everyone who builds a product is in the product management business, not just those with the words "product" or "manager" on their business card.
+All "engineers" building products should appreciate the *Like This* way from a product perspective, because everyone who builds a product is in the product management business, not just those with the words "product" or "manager" on their business card.

 But what about building software from an *engineering* perspective?
-How can we design software to facilitate building things the "Like this" way?
+How can we design software to facilitate building things the *Like This* way?

 ## Lean Software Development